wechaty/plugin-contrib/README.md

 1. New Plugins: `OneToManyRoomConnector`, `ManyToOneRoomConnector`, and `ManyToManyRoomConnector`.
 1. New Plugin: `FriendshipAccepter` for setting to accept friendship automatically.
 1. New Plugin: `RoomInviter` for invite user to rooms with `password`, `rule`, and `welcome` options support.
+1. New Plugin: `EventHotHandler` for hot reloading event handler module files.

 ### v0.4 (May 2020)